Encroaching the Boundaries of The Doctrine of Separation of Powers

 SEPARATION OF POWERS

 legislatures from judicial intervention on the allegation of procedural irregularity.
 Judicial conduct of a judge of the Supreme Court and the High Courts cannot be discussed in the Parliament and the State Legislature, according to Article 121 and 211 of the Constitution.
-Articles 53 and 154 respectively, provides that the executive power of the Union and the State shall be vested with the President and the Governor and they enjoy immunity from civil and criminal liability.
+Articles 53 and 154 respectively, provides that the executive power of the

 The legislature besides exercising law making powers exercises judicial powers in cases of breach of its privilege, impeachment of the President and the removal of the judges.
 The executive may further affect the functioning of the judiciary by making appointments to the office of Chief Justice and other judges.
 Legislature exercising judicial powers in the case of amending a law declared ultra vires by the Court and revalidating it.
 While discharging the function of disqualifying its members and impeachment of the judges, the legislature discharges the functions of the judiciary.
 Legislature can impose punishment for exceeding freedom of speech in the Parliament, this comes under the powers and privileges of the parliament.
 But while exercising such power it is always necessary that it should be in conformity with due process.
 The